Efficiency Nova Scotia Free Rebates

-Refrigerators: Older fridges can use more electricity than any other home appliance, so an upgrade can mean real savings.
+Refrigerators: Older fridges can use more electricity than any other home appliance so that an upgrade can mean actual savings.

 A little background on Efficiency Nova Scotia

-This is an independent organization that was formed to help the residents of Nova Scotia reduce the consumption of energy.
+This is an independent organization formed to help the residents of Nova Scotia reduce energy consumption.
 Improve the efficiency of energy in their homes and workplaces.